Free Bella: The fight to release a beluga whale from a South Korean mega mall’s aquarium | KRDO

 Activists believe there are around 300 beluga whales in captivity around the world.

 The aquarium industry is booming in East Asia.
-The popularity of ocean theme parks and commercial aquariums has been on the rise in countries like China, Japan and South Korea, fueled by huge profits as a result of mass tourism.
+The popularity of ocean theme parks and commercial aquariums has been on the rise in countries like China and Japan, fueled by huge profits as a result of mass tourism.

 American dolphin activist Ric O’Barry, a former animal trainer who rose to fame for his work in training bottlenose dolphins for the hit 1960s TV series Flipper, now leads global campaigns to raise awareness about dolphin hunts and the suffering of marine mammals in captivity.
 O’Barry told CNN that while his organization, the Ric O’Barry Dolphin Project, had seen great progress shutting down parks in the US, Canada, and European countries like Finland and Sweden, more were setting up in Asia.